SomeGithubPerson/Tisane/README.md

 # Tisane
-A Programming language based off of Java.
-I plan for it to work like this.
+A Programming language
-.ti file will be like a .jar file and a .tisane file will be like an .java file
+.ti .tisane files will be the file names for the Programming language
+# Stay safe And stay in your home